omecodes/store/README.md

-# Firex
+# Omestore

-Firex is a real time database backend service designed for fast mobile and web apps development.
+Omestore is a real time database backend service designed for fast mobile and web apps development.

 On top of an API to C.R.U.D json documents from a MySQL database omestore uses a CEL based security rules layer to manage access to documents.